metamot/opi5plus-lfs/README.md

 To see time of build, use "time" command, here is "**time make stage0**" for example.
 The "real time" output is the real-time of build.

-To create LOG, use thiese variants:
+To create LOG, use theese variants:

     make stage0 1>1.txt 2>2.txt

-Here are 1.txt is stdout and 2.txt is stderror.
+Here are 1.txt is stdout, and 2.txt is stderror.

-To combine and visualise,
+To combine and visualise both,

     make stage0 2>&1 | tee 0.txt